Updated June 15, 2023

 Where Android Poses a Challenge

-- Android apps are cheap and easy to make with superior guarantee and privacy
+- Android apps are cheap and easy to make, with superior guarantees and privacy.

 - Such apps enhance multimedia capacity and are easy to use